karras/dotfiles/README.md

 Most [wrapper scripts](./local/bin) are required for those applications which do not support custom XDG paths (e.g. Ansible or Firefox).

+### Private Configs

+Files and configs that may differ between work and home devices and should not be published are located in `$HOME/.local/var/lib/private`.

+Tools like git or ZSH will fetch additional settings from there as needed.

 ## Dependencies

 Due to the deprecation of